-The Company's debt was recorded at cost, but measured at fair value for disclosure purposes.
-The fair value of the Company's convertible senior notes was determined using observable market prices.
+Prior to its conversion or redemption in June 2023, the Company's debt was recorded at cost, but measured at fair value for disclosure purposes.
+The fair value of the Company's 2025 Notes was determined using observable market prices.
 The notes were traded in less active markets and were therefore classified as a Level 2 fair value measurement.
-As of December 31, 2022, the fair value of the notes was \$671.9 million.
-No notes were outstanding as of July 1, 2023.
+As of December 31, 2022, the fair value of the 2025 Notes was \$671.9 million.
+No notes were outstanding as of September 30, 2023.